HermanL02/namespace-wrapper/README.md

 ## 📝 Project Overview

-The Koii Namespace Wrapper is a sophisticated utility package designed to abstract and simplify the complexities of developing and managing tasks on the Koii Network.
-It provides a unified and standardized API for blockchain interactions, distributed computing, and task node operations.
+The Koii Namespace Wrapper is a sophisticated utility package designed to simplify and abstract the complexities of developing and managing tasks on the Koii Network.
+It provides a unified, standardized API for blockchain interactions, distributed computing, and task node operations.

 ### 🌟 Key Features